HippoEug/HackTheBox/Machines (Easy)/Delivery.md

 Since we saw osTicket, we do a `searchsploit osticket` but do not see any easy or obvious methods of entry, especially without knowing the version number.
 We also do a `searchsploit mattermost` but that yielded no results.

 ### 3. Port 80 Helpdesk Enumeration
+Visiting the Support Center Ticket System at `http://helpdesk.delivery.htb/`, we submit a Ticket with the email address `alibaba@pizza.com`, and also attached a file that could potentially be our payload.

+Upon submitting the Ticket, we get a confirmation and another email address `40314246@delivery.htb` with a ticket ID `4031424`.
+We try to check our ticket status by providing the ticket number, and the email `40314246@delivery.htb`, but we got a `Access denied` error.
+Turns out, in order to check the ticket status, we needed to provide our original email `alibaba@pizza.com` instead.

 ### 4. Port 8065 MatterMost Enumeration